reberu6/reberu6/README.md

 # Hello, I'm reberu6! 👋

-I am a student with a interest in algorithm and machine learning.
+I am a student with a interest in algorithm.
 I love solving problems and sharing knowledge through open-source projects.

 - 🌱 I’m currently learning **C++** and **Python**.
 - ⚡ Fun fact: When I'm not coding, 🏃I enjoy running and watching meaningful story-driven films.